pytroll/pyorbital/doc/source/index.rst

 `celestrak <https://celestrak.com/NORAD/archives/request.php>`_.

 There is also a script, ``fetch_tles.py``, that can be used to collect TLE data from several locations.
-Then currently supported locaions
+The currently supported locations
 are:

 * generic network locations without login